 - Glide paths aren’t necessarily one size fits all so what works for one investor may not work as well for you.

 If you’re interested in simplifying your investments with target-date funds, think carefully about what type of glide path would work best for you.

 For example, you might prefer a fund with a “through” glide path if you’re okay with remaining more invested in equities once you retire.
 But if you prefer a more conservative allocation, then a fund with a “to” glide path could be the better fit.

 When evaluating target-date funds, it’s important to be realistic about when you plan to and can retire.
 And consider your personal risk tolerance and risk capacity as well.
 Risk tolerance is how much risk you’re comfortable with.
 Risk capacity means the amount of risk you need to take to reach your goals.

 Finally, remember to look under the hood to see what a target date fund invests in.
 This can help you avoid overlap with other investments in your portfolio, which could skew your risk profile.

 Glide paths are a simple enough concept, but it’s helpful to know how they work if you’re investing in target-date funds.
 Be sure you understand the difference between “through” glide paths and “to” glide paths.
 Further, it’s important to be aware of how the glide path of a fund you’re interested in is calculated.
 Getting the glide path right can make a difference in the returns you’re able to generate for retirement.

 Tips for Investing

-- Using a free retirement calculator will help you make decisions about target-date funds and the best glide path for you.
+- Using SmartAsset’s retirement calculator will help you make decisions about target-date funds and the best glide path for you.
 Also, check the default investment option if you’re enrolling in your employer’s 401(k) for the first time.
-Some plan administrators set the default to a target date fund so it’s important to know what you’re investing in from Day One.
+Some plan administrators set the default to a target date fund so it’s important to know what you’re investing in from day one.